-All graduate papers will be prepared according to Kate L. Turabian's A Manual for Writers of Research Papers, Theses, and Dissertations (ninth ed.) when documentation and bibliographical data are required.
+All research papers will be prepared according to Kate L. Turabian's A Manual for Writers of Research Papers, Theses, and Dissertations (9th ed.), supplemented by the BJU Seminary Style Manual.

 The graduate student should thoroughly understand the proper technical form for his or her graduate papers early in the program.
 In addition, the graduate student must present his or her thoughts and research in an acceptable and correct grammatical style.
 Mere technical form is not enough; the material should reflect the high quality of research and knowledge expected of graduate students.